+While this order establishes a regulatory framework that applies only to dairies in the Central Valley Water Board, Sections II.B.1 and II.B.2 of this order also provide precedential guidance for all regional water boards regarding the appropriate interpretation and application of State Water Board Resolution No. 68-16, the Statement of Policy with Respect to Maintaining High Quality Waters of the State (the Antidegradation Policy).

 In the sections that follow, we begin by setting forth the procedural and chronological background of the 2013 Dairy General WDRs at Section I, starting with brief descriptions of the dairy industry and its water quality impacts and the history of the 2013 Dairy General WDRs, including the court case to which the 2013 Dairy General WDRs in part responds, and the petition for our review of the 2013 Dairy General WDRs that was the initial catalyst for this order.
 From there we summarize other developments, including intervening actions by the State Water Board and the Central Valley Water Board that have some bearing on the matter before us.
-We then turn to the significant issues raised in the petition at Section II and, finally, at Section III we describe the new regulatory framework to be used by the Central Valley Water Board in its development of interim and final revised dairy general waste discharge requirements.
+We then turn to the significant issues raised in the petition at Section II and, finally, at Section III we describe the new regulatory framework to be used by the Central Valley Water Board in its development of the revised dairy general waste discharge requirements.